QTechTheory/BenchmarkWithQuEST/TESTS.md

 ## (3) Distributed
 [`script_distrib.sh`](script_distrib.sh) performs multi-threaded and distributed benchmarking.
 Using all available threads, it will perform distributed benchmarking using `2` nodes, `4` nodes, `8` nodes and on to as many possible (of the form `2^n`).
 For each, it will benchmark increasingly large computations, utilising more RAM per-node, until `TIME_OUT` is surpassed.
+Note it measures *weak scaling*; a 1 GiB allocation per-node will, for more employed nodes, mean a greater employment of net-memory (more 'qubits' simulated by the benchmark).
 Finally, it performs an additional benchmark using all available resources, which may take some time (it collects only `1` sample however).

 Before running, modify [`script_distrib.sh`](script_distrib.sh) to set
 ```bash